joshling1919/joshling1919.github.io/_pages/about.md

 Hi!
 I'm Josh, and I love building things and teaching people.

-I'm a software engineer at [App Academy](https://appacademy.io), an edtech company reimagining higher education by tying its success to its students' success.
+I'm a software engineer at [App Academy](https://appacademy.io), an edtech company that's reimagining higher education by tying its success to its students' success.

 Outside of work, I volunteer with and write curriculum for [Dev Club](https://www.linkedin.com/company/dev-club/),